Is your resume mostly focused on your responsibilities? If you answered yes, you’re not alone.

 Most resume content is usually focused on responsibilities, and there’s nothing wrong with that.
 Responsibilities are important.
 But, it’s not just about the responsibilities you had at your previous job.

-Show your value.
-When using PARs, it is important to be specific.
-Be sure to include a metric (ranking, dollars, or percentages) to quantify your results.
+It is important to be specific when using PARs.
+As specified earlier, make sure to include a metric (ranking, dollars, or percentages) to quantify your results.
 For example, how much money did your streamlined process save the company?
 How many more leads did your marketing campaign generate?
 By what percentage did your financial model increase company revenue?
 Try to include specific and accurate numbers where there are opportunities to do so.
 By putting a number to your results, you are able to demonstrate your value to future employers.

-Accomplishments or Achievements.
 Before the Experience section of your resume, you should include an Accomplishment or Achievements section.
 This section is crucial to your resume, because it is where you include your PARs.
-PARs should come before your experiences to better engage the reader.
+PARs should come before your experiences to better engage and impress the recruiter.